 Firstly, to answer your question about which swimming stroke is best for someone like you to learn, given your body composition, I would say front crawl (or freestyle if you prefer to call it that).

-Front crawl has a flat streamlined body position and the breathing action requires the head to be rolled to the side instead
+Front crawl has a flat, streamlined body position, and the breathing action requires the head to be rolled to the side instead of lifted upwards.

 Rolling the head to the side to breathe allows the body to remain in a flat position, which in turn helps to keep the legs at the water surface throughout the stroke.